OpenSTEF/openstef/docs/source/user_guide/guides/probabilistic_forecasting.rst

 3. During prediction, the learned correction is applied only to the matching ``quantile_PXX`` column.

+Because the corrections are estimated independently, the transform sorts the calibrated quantile columns once more before returning the forecast.
+This keeps the required monotonic ordering when independent corrections would otherwise produce quantile crossings.

 For the underlying conformal prediction concepts and calibration details, see the `MAPIE documentation <https://mapie.readthedocs.io/en/stable/>`_.